-The Burnett County Sanitary Ordinance applies to the town.
+The Burnett County Sanitary Ordinance promulgated under COMM 83, Wisconsin Administrative Code, applies to the town.
 Refer to Section 9.3 of the Inventory and Trends Report for details on related Burnett County ordinances.

 No specific changes to sanitary codes are recommended at this time, but the town should continue to work with Burnett County for the regulation of POWTS.